wmd0701/CIL-Project/README.md

 # CIL-Project
 This is the repo for Computational Intelligence Lab 2020 project, ETHZ.
 Kaggle group name: CIL Project.

 The models are implemented using Pytorch.
 All notebook should run on Google Colab seamlessly.
+Data are automatically downloaded when running the notebook.
+However you may replace the kaggle account and api key in the notebook for the sake of privacy.

 ## Models

-We implement in total 6 models, they are:
+We implement in total 7 models, they are:

 ```
 1. SVD++ with with SVD-based embedding initializaion